 Fasting is basically when you refrain from any food whatsoever.
 There are some variations, though.
 In some cases, you’re allowed to drink black coffee with no additives.
 In some cases, you’re recommended to add salt and minerals to your water to prevent electrolytes imbalance.
 Some people eliminate water and do the so-called dry-fasting.
-What we’re going to talk about here is water fasting, where you can drink only water and non-caloric beverages like black coffee and tea for 72 hours.
+We’re going to talk about water fasting, where you can drink only water with no non-caloric beverages like black coffee and tea.

-Most religions have some kind of food or food groups restrictions happening throughout the year.
+Most religions have some kind of food restrictions happening throughout the year.
 These include dawn to dusk fasting during the holy month of Ramadan, Great Fast in Christianity when a person should become spiritually stronger.
 There are also fasting periods in Judaism and Catholicism.
-During these periods, people might refrain from some food groups (usually animal products) or from food entirely.
+People might refrain from some food groups (usually animal products) or food entirely during these periods.

 If you’re about to have anesthesia before the medical interruption, you might be required to refrain from food and sometimes beverages for 4-12 hours before your surgery.
-This time period may vary depending on the kind of medical treatment you’re going to have and even the country where you’re about to get surgery.
+This period may vary depending on the kind of medical treatment you will have and even the country where you’re about to get surgery.

-The main problem with fasting for prolonged periods is that there is not that much research conducted on the topic.
+The main problem with fasting for prolonged periods is that not much research is conducted on the topic.
 For that reason, almost all recommendations you will find online are “bro-science” that relies on anecdotal evidence and has no science behind it.
-The harsh truth is that only your doctor can tell you how you should start and end your fasting.
-Before you start your 72-hour fast, try the 36-hour fasting protocol, to make sure that this eating pattern fits you.
+The harsh truth is that only your doctor can tell you how to start and end your fasting.
+Before starting your 72-hour fast, try the 36-hour fasting protocol to ensure that this eating pattern fits you.

 These are some thoughts on starting and ending up fasting that sound legit.

 Eliminate some food groups gradually.
-There are keto-followers who say that you should try keto protocols before you start fasting.
-There are vegans who say that you should opt for veganism a day or two before the prolonged fast.
-The problem is, there is no scientific evidence that one approach is better than the other.
+Some keto-followers say that you should try keto protocols before you start fasting.
+Some vegans say that you should opt for veganism a day or two before the prolonged fast.
+The problem is there is no scientific evidence that one approach is better than the other.
 So, let’s keep to the basics, shall we?

 Decrease your meat and legume portions a week or two before the fasting period.
 You can also minimize the amount of highly palatable foods rich in fats and sugars in your diet, so you don’t have withdrawal and crave them less while fasting.

 Control your portion sizes.
-There is no strong scientific evidence that the stomach becomes larger when you eat large portions or that it shrinks when you start eating less food.
-However, some research(4) shows that the stomach capacity of obese people reduces after dieting.
-This means, when you eat smaller portions, your stomach gets used to send signals of being full to your brain when it has less food inside.
-Of course, during the fast, it will still be telling you with all tools available that it’s empty, but maybe, if you eat smaller portions a week or two before the fast, the fast itself will be easier to handle.
+There is no solid scientific evidence that the stomach becomes larger when you eat large portions or that it shrinks when you start eating less food.
+However, some research4Geliebter A., Schachter S., Lohmann-Walter C., et al. (1996, February).
+Reduced Stomach Capacity in Obese Subjects After Dieting.
+The American Journal of Clinical Nutrition.
+DOI:10.1093/ajcn/63.2.170 shows that the stomach capacity of obese people reduces after dieting.
+This means when you eat smaller portions, your stomach gets used to sending signals of being full to your brain when it has less food inside.
+Of course, during the fast, it will still be telling you (with all tools available) that it’s empty, but maybe, if you eat smaller portions a week or two before the fast, the fast itself will be easier to handle.

 Get ready for the side effects.
-You will crave food and will have less energy than on normal days.
+You will crave food and will have less energy than on regular days.